monsendag/crawler/README.md

 Crawler
 =======

-Goal: Build a web crawler using Python, and get fluent in the language.
+Goal: Build a web crawler using PHP.

 This crawler is given as an assigment in the RMIT course [COSC1165 Intelligent Web Systems](http://www.rmit.com/courses/004170)